Has your electric stove decided that it likes to turn off by itself?

 The solution to your stove cutting off and on during cooking is to not worry if it cycles on and off.
 General Electric indicates that cycling on and off is a normal function on electric stoves if you set the temperature at a setting other than Hi.
 The cycling allows for maintaining an even temperature in the selected setting.

-The electric stove burners also cycle on and off when you set the temperature on Hi.
+The unlike a gas stove, electric stove burners cycle on and off when you set the temperature on Hi.
 The cycling on and off when on Hi protects the stove from extreme temperatures.